Stiven2016/rpi-qemu-kernel-new-ver/README.md

 # Running Your Custom Linux on QEMU

-This guide will help you run your custom-built Linux kernel for the Raspberry Pi 3B on QEMU.
+This guide will help you run your custom-built (or my-bult) Linux kernel for the Raspberry Pi 3B on QEMU.

 ## Prerequisites